Bluehost Account Manager Websites Plugins Tab

 - Backup Your Website Before Updating

-- Update WordPress Plugins from the WP Admin
+- Update WordPress Plugins in Account Manager

 - Summary